gatsbyjs/gatsby/docs/docs/third-party-graphql.md

       options: {
         // This type will contain remote schema Query type
         typeName: "SWAPI",
-        // This is field under which it's accessible
+        // This is the field under which it's accessible
         fieldName: "swapi",
-        // Url to query from
+        // URL to query from
         url: "https://api.graphcms.com/simple/v1/swapi",
       },
     },